buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Entities/IfcColumn.md

 > REFERENCE  Definition according to ISO 6707-1 structural member of slender form, usually vertical, that transmits to its base the forces, primarily in compression, that are applied to it.

-> NOTE  The entity IfcColumnStandardCase has been deprecated, IfcColumn with IfcMaterialProfileSetUsage is used instead.
+> NOTE  The entity IfcColumnStandardCase has been deleted, IfcColumn with IfcMaterialProfileSetUsage is used instead.

 > NOTE  The representation of a column in a structural analysis model is provided by _IfcStructuralCurveMember_ being part of an _IfcStructuralAnalysisModel_.